scottmckendry/blog/content/posts/powershell-profile/index.md

 ---
-title: "The Ultimite PowerShell Profile"
+title: "The Ultimate PowerShell Profile"
 date: 2023-07-16T00:00:00-00:00
 tags: ["powershell", "windows"]
 summary: "Putting the \"Power\" back into PowerShell with custom functions and aliases 💪"